Con Noi Coast

 Causeway

 The causeway itself is reason enough to visit.
-Besides the architectural and engineering feat of building such a long permanent access road across a wide bay of mud flats and shifting sands, the sheer exhilaration of traveling across such a huge expanse of ocean, often with no other vehicles in sight, is indescribable and not for the faint of heart.
+The architectural and engineering feat of building such a long permanent access road across a wide bay of mud flats and shifting sands, is one thing.
+The sheer exhilaration of traveling across such a huge expanse of ocean, often with no other vehicles in sight, is indescribable.

 Con Noi waters at dusk